nutechsoftware/AlarmDecoder-IoT/README.md

 - Use the SmartThings/Samsung developer workspace to create custom profiles and onboarding as described in this howto guide [How to build Direct Connected devices with the SmartThings Platform](https://community.smartthings.com/t/how-to-build-direct-connected-devices/204055).
 Generate a serial number and keys and register them in the management portal and configure the device with the validated keys.

-###  3.2. <a name='webui-build-(webui)---alarmdecoder_webui_esp32.bin'></a>webUI build (webui) - alarmdecoder_webui_esp32.bin
-- Enabled components: Pushover, Twilio, Sendgrid, ser2sock, webUI, MQTT, ftpd.

-This build uses the latest ESP-IDF v4.3 that supports WebSockets.
-The SmartThings driver is disabled and the webui component is enabled.

-Copy the contents of contrib/webUI/flash-drive folder into the root directory of a uSD flash drive formatted with a fat32 filesystem on a single FAT32 partition.
-Optionally place the sample configuration file [data/ad2iot.ini](data/ad2iot.ini) on the root directory for remote config management.
-Place this uSD flash drive into the ESP32-POE-ISO board and reboot.

 ##  4. <a name='configuring-the-ad2iot-device'></a>Configuring the AD2IoT device
-Configuration of the AD2IoT is done directly over the USB serial port using a command line interface, or by editing the configuration file ```ad2iot.ini``` on the internal spiffs partition using ftp over a local network or by placing a config file on an attached uSD disk with a fat32 partition.
+Configuration of the AD2IoT is done directly over the USB serial port using a command line interface, or by editing the configuration file [ad2iot.ini](data/ad2iot.ini) on the internal spiffs partition using ftp over a local network or by placing a config file named [ad2iot.ini](data/ad2iot.ini) on an attached uSD card with a fat32 partition.

 - Configuration using the command line interface.
   - Connect the AD2IoT ESP32 USB to a host computer use a USB A to USB Micro B cable and run a terminal program such as [Putty](https://www.putty.org/) or [Tiny Serial](http://brokestream.com/tinyserial.html) to connect to the USB com port using 115200 baud.
 Most Linux distributions already have the CH340 USB serial port driver installed.
   - If needed the drivers for different operating systems can be downloaded [here](https://www.olimex.com/Products/IoT/ESP32/ESP32-POE-ISO/open-source-hardware).
-  - To save settings to the ```ad2iot.ini``` use the ```restart``` command.
-This will save any settings change in memory to the active configuration file before restarting to load the new settings.
+  - To save settings to the [ad2iot.ini](data/ad2iot.ini) use the ```restart``` command.
+This will save any settings changed in memory to the active configuration file before restarting to load the new settings.
 - Configuration using the configuration file.
-  - The ad2iot will first attempt to load the ```ad2iot.ini``` config file from the first fat32 partition on a uSD disk if attached.
+  - The ad2iot will first attempt to load the [ad2iot.ini](data/ad2iot.ini) config file from the first fat32 partition on a uSD card if attached.
 If this fails it will attempt to load the same file from the internal spiffs partition.
-If this fails the system will use defaults and save any changes on ```restart``` command to the internal spiffs partition in the file ```ad2iot.ini```.
+If this fails the system will use defaults and save any changes on ```restart``` command to the internal spiffs partition in the file [ad2iot.ini](data/ad2iot.ini).
   - To access /sdcard/ad2iot.ini and /spiffs/ad2iot.ini files over the network enable the [FTPD component](#ftp-daemon-component).
 Use the custom FTP command ```REST``` to restart the ad2iot and force it to load the new configuration.
   - Sample config file with internal documentation can be found here [data/ad2iot.ini](data/ad2iot.ini)
   - Be sure to set the ftpd acl to only allow trusted systems to manage the files on the uSD card.

 ##  5. <a name='ad2iot-cli---command-line-interface'></a>AD2Iot CLI - command line interface
-- Configure the initial AD2IoT device settings
+- Configure the initial AD2IoT device settings.
-  - Select TTL GPIO pins or socket address and port for the AlarmDecoder protocol stream using one of the following commands.
+  - Select TTL GPIO pins or socket address and port for the AlarmDecoder protocol stream using ```one``` of the following commands.
+    - TTL serial connection to AD2pHat board
       - ```ad2source COM 4:36```
+    - Network shared AD2* device over ser2sock
       - ```ad2source SOCK 192.168.0.121:10000```
-  - Enable ser2sock daemon and optionally configure the ACL for security.
-    - ```ser2sockd enable Y```
-    - ```ser2sockd acl 192.168.0.123/32```
-  - Set the log mode to see INFO messages
+  - Configure the AlarmDecoder firmware settings for the the attached alarm system.
+For Ademco mode a free keypad address needs to be assigned to each partition to control.
+DSC mode is ZeroConf and only requires the partition # from 1-8.
-    - ```logmode I```
+    - ```ad2config mode=A&address=18```
-  - Restart for these changes to take effect.
+  - Configure the default partition address and optional zones in partition 1.
+    - ```partition 1 18 2,3,4,5```
+  - Define any additional partitions and optional zones.
+    - ```partition 2 22 6,7,9```
+  - Set a default code in slot ```1``` to ARM/DISARM etc a partition.
-    - ```restart```
+    - ```code 1 4112```

-- Choose the primary operating mode of the AD2IoT device.
+- Choose the primary network operating mode of the AD2IoT device.
   - Managed network mode.
     - Enable and configure the WiFi or Ethernet networking driver.
       - Set ```'netmode'``` to ```W``` or ```E``` to enable the Wifi or Ethernet drivers and the ```<args>``` to configure the networking options such as IP address GW or DHCP and for Wifi the AP and password.
       - ```netmode E mode=d```
-    - Configure the default partition address and zones in slot 0.
-For Ademco a free keypad address needs to be assigned to each partition to control.
-DSC is ZeroConf and only requires the partition # from 1-8.
-      - ```partition 0 18 2,3,4,5```
-    - Define any additional partitions.
-      - ```partition 1 22 6,7,9```
-    - Set a default code in slot ```0``` to ARM/DISARM etc a partition.
-      - ```code 0 4112```
+    - Enable ftp daemon and configure the ACL.
+      - ```ftpd enable Y```
+      - ```ftpd acl 192.168.1.0/24```
     - Enable webui daemon and configure the ACL.
       - ```webui enable Y```
       - ```webui acl 192.168.1.0/24```